LlmKira/Openaibot/README.md

 ## 🔨 Roadmap

+> The program has iterated to its fourth generation.

 - [x] Removal of legacy code
 - [x] Deletion of metric system
 - [x] Deletion of model selection system, unified to OpenAI Schema